open-truss/open-truss/demo-app/src/open-truss-components/README.md

-Components in this folder must adhere to the open truss component interface. e.g.
+Open Truss applications can define their own Open Truss Components.
+They must adhere to the open truss component interface. e.g.

 ```
 import { BaseOpenTrussComponentV1 } from '@open-truss/open-truss'